Synopsis and Sample

 My friends called me Flash because of my uncanny good luck and because I was often slow to make decisions.
 I liked to check all the angles, as if my life were plotted on one vast astronomy chart.
 Rick glanced up at the porch.

-“Ronnie’s working late tonight, but she should be home soon.”
+“Ronnie’s working late, but she’ll be home soon.”

 “Remember all that Tang we drank when we were stoned?”
-Rick asked, recalling the time we were stationed together on Adak in the remote Aleutian Islands.
+Rick asked, helping himself and recalling the time we were stationed together on Adak in the remote Aleutian Islands.

 “The official beverage of astronauts.”
 I stirred a heaping spoonful into a jelly glass and downed it, smacking my lips.

-I cleared space on the table and lined up baggies in front of my chemist’s scale while Rick retrieved my pound of Mexican from his duffle bag.
+Clearing space on the table, I lined up baggies in front of my chemist’s scale while Rick retrieved my pound of Mexican from his duffle bag.
 “How about $105?” he asked.
 “My Seabee discount.”

 “The best GI benefit,” I nodded, calculating how I could sell ounces for twenty and finance my trip with the proceeds.